dlgeorge/dlgeorge.github.io/_pages/software.md

 #### Clawpack

 Clawpack is a collaboratively developed software package for solving general hyperbolic conservation laws, and related PDEs, utilizing adaptive finite-volume wave-propagation algorithms.
-See the [Clawpack](http://www.clawpack.org) site for an overview, downloads, code repositories, documentation, and other information for developers and users.
+See the [Clawpack](http://www.clawpack.org) site for an overview, source-code repositories, documentation, and other information for developers and users.

 #### GeoClaw